csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  3. I'm familiar with database-related work.
  Technical weaknesses:
  1. I don't have much experience working on a web app, and I haven't taken csc309 (Web Programming) so javascript is new to me
- 2. Writing unit tests can be challenging to me
+ 2. Writing unit tests can be challenging for me
  3. Not familiar with the deployment process

   #### Jiayueran:
   Roles:
-  Backend developer: I'm responsible for all the data-base related work Technical strengths:
+  Backend developer: I'm responsible for all the database related work Technical strengths:
-  1. I have taken CSC343 (Intro to Database) and did well in it, so working with sql is not new to me.
+  1. I have taken CSC343 (Intro to Database) and did well in it, so working with SQL is not new to me.
 I'm also familiar with MongoDB.
   2. I have worked on some node.js projects so I feel comfortable using node.js
   3. I'm good at various algorithms, and they should be useful when working on a project Technical weaknesses: